-Central Gardens Nature Reserve is 12 hectares of natural bushland.
+Central Gardens Nature Reserve is home to 12 hectares of natural bushland.
 And boasts an impression list of features, making it a great day out with your family.
 There’s a free native animal exhibits, waterfall, brand NEW inclusive shaded playground and another smaller shaded playground, street library, bush school, picnic facilities, long path to walk/ ride on and plenty of grass for the kids to run around on.
-Plus there is a playgroup that runs on Monday mornings during school term.
+Plus there’s a playgroup that runs on Monday mornings during school term.

 There’s a series of animal exhibits spread between the Merrylands St car park and the playground near Paton St, behind the toilet block.

 And, if you are really lucky, you may see a koala in the koala sanctuary that is located behind the waterfall.

 Central Gardens boasts two shaded playgrounds – the main one has just re-opened after an upgrade.
 Both have bark (either under the play equipment or next to it) so be prepared for the kids to get dirty.
 They are best suited to preschoolers and young primary school ages kids.